self20/Moustache/README.md

         $ php -S your_ip:a_random_port -t web web/app.php

 - Security: **HTTPS** is mandatory to secure Moustache.
 If not, consider your and other users passwords public.
+- Security: Moustache does not provide built-in security against brute force attacks on login form.
+- Security: please, refer to best security practices (web, PHP, IDS…) if you decide to put Moustache online.

 ### User creation ###